 Adaptations is a community of adults in their 20s and 30s with developmental and/or learning disabilities and a high level of independence.
 We are a place for individuals of all backgrounds to socialize, learn, grow, and deepen their connections to one another and the community.
 Through our programs and partnerships, Adaptations provides multiple pathways to fostering independence, expressing creativity, and experiencing the richness of community.
 Adaptations is looking for volunteers to assist with our social activities planned outside of the JCC.
 These events encourage socialization and communication skill development through adventure and conversation.
 Volunteers model appropriate social behaviors and encourage connections while exploring the city alongside Adaptations members.

 Engage Jewish Service Corps: 50s, 60s + Beyond Volunteer Opportunities:

 The Shabbat Shop is a social enterprise that sells seasonal holiday items and Judaica gifts for people of all ages in the JCC lobby.
-It is staffed by Adaptations participants and all proceeds support the Jack and Shirley Silver Center for Special Needs at JCC Manhattan.
+It is staffed by Adaptations participants and all proceeds support the Jack and Shirley Silver Center for Special Needs at the Marlene Meyerson JCC Manhattan.
 Engage volunteers are needed on an ongoing basis.
 Some of the tasks include helping with the set-up of the shop, being a job mentor and assisting with sales, and helping break down the shop at closing time.
 Please contact firstname.lastname@example.org if you are interested in volunteering.